Tai Lue language: Syntax

 Word order is usually subject–verb–object (SVO); modifiers (e.g. adjectives) follow nouns.

 Interrogatives

 Vocabulary

 As in Thai and Lao, Tai Lue has borrowed many Sanskrit and Pali words and affixes.
 Among the Tai languages in general, Tai Lue has limited intelligibility with Shan and Tai Nua and shares much vocabulary with, the other Southwestern Tai languages.
 Tai Lue has 95% lexical similarity with Northern Thai (Lanna), 86% with Central Thai, 93% with Shan, and 95% with Khun.

 Below, some Thai Lue words are given with standard Central Thai equivalents for comparison.
-Thai words are shown on the left and Tai Lue words, written in New Tai Lue script, are shown on the right.
+Thai words are shown on the left and Tai Lue words, written in Tai Tham script, are shown on the right.

 Different words

 Many words differ from Thai greatly: